Wint3rmute/ReqSnake/README.md

     - ...yeah we just commit a lockfile to `git`
     - `reqsnake.lock` file is used for change detection
     - It can warn you about deleting important dependencies
+- Want extra functionality?
+Extend ReqSnake by using its Pythonic API instead of the CLI

 ## ✍️ Requirements Syntax Example